ROCm/HIP/docs/how-to/programming_manual.md

 HIP RTC APIs accept HIP source files in character string format as input parameters and create handles of programs by compiling the HIP source files without spawning separate processes.

-For more details on HIP RTC APIs, refer to [HIP Runtime API Reference](https://rocm.docs.amd.com/projects/HIP/en/latest/doxygen/html/index.html).
+For more details on HIP RTC APIs, refer to [HIP Runtime API Reference](../doxygen/html/index).

 For Linux developers, the link [here](https://github.com/ROCm/hip-tests/blob/develop/samples/2_Cookbook/23_cmake_hiprtc/saxpy.cpp) shows an example how to program HIP application using runtime compilation mechanism, and a detailed [HIP RTC programming guide](./hip_rtc) is also available.

 ## HIP Graph

-HIP graph is supported.
-For more details, refer to the HIP API Guide.
+HIP graphs are supported.
+For more details, refer to the [HIP API Guide](../doxygen/html/group___graph) or the [how-to section for HIP graphs](../how-to/hipgraph).

 ## Device-Side Malloc